Last Updated on November 4, 2020

 - You can also sprinkle some rosemary leaves on the baking sheet for a more intense aroma.

 - Place the veggie halves in the pre-heated oven.

 - Bake in the oven for 45 to 60 minutes until the squash is tender, depending on the thickness of your veggie.

 - Remove from oven and serve immediately

-- I love to combine it with baked feta cheese, see instructions below.
+- In my vegetarian times I've loved to combine it with baked feta cheese, see instructions below.

 I love to serve it with baked feta cheese for my hubby and me.
 How?
 Create small cheese parcels (feta cheese wrapped with tin foil) and bake them for the last 10 minutes with the squash halves in the baking oven.
 If weight management is an issue for you I recommend not more than 3.5 oz./100 grams of feta cheese per person.
 For my vegan daughter I serve it with mint pea dip.

 You can cut the remaining squash into cubes (just the flesh) and use it for other recipes e.g. soup, baby food etc. Did you know that you can even freeze it?
 Just scoop the puree into freezer bags or appropriate glass containers, label, and store for up to 6 months in your freezer.

 Butternut squash nutrition facts

 The tender, orange flesh is rich in beta-carotenes (vitamin A) that is great for your skin, hairs and eyes.
 3.5 oz./100 grams of butternut squash cover already 80% of your daily requirement for vitamin A. Rule of the thumb: the darker the orange flesh, the more beta-carotene and other nutrients the butternut squash contains.
 Like most squash types, this high fiber food is also low in fat and thus can keep you perfectly in shape.

 How to buy and store butternut

 Although this starchy vegetable is available year-round, it's best to buy it from early fall through winter, ideally on your local farmer's market.
 You can store whole squashes in a cool, dry place (e.g. pantry) for 1 – 2 months.